OPM/opm-publications/sleipner/README.md

 This folder contains the necessary input for reproducing the history matching as presented at the IEAGHG Webinar Sleipner Benchmark study, 25th February 2021.
 The three type of parameters we tried to match was the feeder permeability, the layer permeability and the temperature on the top.
+The plume area at the top of each layer is used as the history matching data.
 The history matching is done using ERT and the Flow simulator.

 Data files in this folder is made available under the Open Database
 License: http://opendatacommons.org/licenses/odbl/1.0/.
 Any rights in